The Best Compound Butter Made with Ghee | Whole30, Paleo, Vegan

 How to Use Compound Butter or Ghee

 Now that you know how good butter is for you, it’s time to make several different kinds of DIY Herb Butters.
 You can store them in the fridge for a week or the freezer for at least three months.
 Slice and use to top a steak, burger, fish fillet, chicken or toss with cooked seafood or veggies.
-Make bistro-worthy creamy scrambled eggs by stirring herb butter in just before eggs are finished cooking and you take them off the heat.
+Make bistro-worthy creamy scrambled eggs.
+Stir herb butter in just before eggs are finished cooking.
 On that note, because of the fresh ingredients involved, it’s better not to heat them directly but allow the hot food to melt them.

 The Best Compound Butter Made with Ghee